isomerpages/mlaw-insight/articles/legal-developments/_posts/2021-03-01-tech-ing-on-a-better-tomorrow.md

   <img src="/images/LAB Photo 2.jpg/" title="The Awards and Prize Presentation Day was held virtually, with Justice Aedit Abdullah as the Guest-of-Honour." alt="The Awards and Prize Presentation Day was held virtually, with Justice Aedit Abdullah as the Guest-of-Honour.">The Awards and Prize Presentation Day was held virtually, with Justice Aedit Abdullah as the Guest-of-Honour.
 </div>
 <br>
-"This hackathon was intense but extremely meaningful for us.
+<br>"This hackathon was intense but extremely meaningful for us.
 We worked closely with victims of family violence to co-create a safe way of empowering them with information and social support.
 Our webapp reflects what the LAB stands for – helping the vulnerable and less privileged get access to justice," says Istyana.

 <br><b><i>Rising Domestic Violence</i></b>